-Hawthorn is fascinating medicinally because it’s one of the few recognised Western herbal adaptogens, loosely meaning it helps to bring the body into balance, irrespective of whether it is over or under functioning.
-Widely used as a heart tonic it can help stabilise both high and low blood pressure and will benefit almost any problem that affects the heart or circulatory system, from high cholesterol to chilblains.
+Hawthorn is fascinating medicinally because it’s one of the few Western herbal adaptogens, loosely meaning it helps to bring the body into balance, irrespective of whether it is over or under functioning whilst being safe and non-toxic.
+Widely used as a heart tonic it can help lower high blood pressure and will benefit almost any problem that affects the heart or circulatory system, from high cholesterol to chilblains.
 It helps to dilate coronary arteries, improving circulation and bringing relief from angina.
 It also increases the heart’s ability to pump blood effectively by improving the contractility of the muscle and its high levels of antioxidants help to protect the capillaries.

 What is particularly interesting though is that whilst here in the West hawthorn is used almost exclusively as a heart tonic, it has been used quite differently by other cultures and in other ages.
 Culpepper, writing in the 17th Century, tells us it is ‘singularly good against the stone and… for the dropsy’ implying it was mainly used as a urinary tonic, possibly because, being a member of the rose family, it has some astringency.
 In Traditional Chinese Medicine, where it’s known as shān zhā, it’s been used predominantly as an aid to digestion, to help the body assimilate fats and as an aid to liver function.
 In Ayurveda the berries are considered sour and heating, so not suitable for Pitta types in excess.
 In the Yoga of Herbs the authors write, ‘Hawthorn berries are a good example of the stimulatory power of sour herbs for both circulation and digestion.
 They have a special action on the heart, strengthening the heart muscle and promoting longevity.
 They are particularly good for Vata heart conditions like nervous palpitations, or the heart problems of old age (the age of Vata) like cholesterol and arteriosclerosis.’